redspider/statin/README.md

 ### Excellent base to start from

-By virtue of cloning, you get this site, which is based on Bootstrap and has the Less files etc all ready to roll.
+By virtue of cloning, you get this site, which is based on Bootstrap and all ready to roll.
 In addition, this site is set up so you've got a set of example articles and you can see how that all works.
 Just get in there, modify a couple of files and it's all you.